Mulberry Silk Scarf Review 2026: What to Know Before Buying on Amazon

 Mulberry silk is produced by Bombyx mori silkworms fed exclusively on mulberry leaves — a controlled, cultivated process that produces silk filaments of exceptional uniformity, fineness, and natural lustre that wild silk (tussah) and synthetic alternatives cannot replicate.

-Momme (mm) is the silk weight measurement — a standard unit describing the weight of the fabric per defined area.
+Momme (mm) is the silk weight measurement.
 For scarves, 12–16mm produces a lightweight, slightly sheer fabric appropriate for warm weather.
 19–22mm is the sweet spot for scarves — heavy enough to drape well and feel substantial, light enough to wear comfortably.
-Above 25mm produces a heavier, more structured fabric better suited to cushion covers and home textiles than scarves.
 Any quality Amazon silk scarf should specify momme weight — if the listing doesn’t, treat it cautiously.

 The hem is the easiest quality indicator to verify from product descriptions and photos.
 A hand-rolled hem — where the edge of the fabric is hand-rolled and stitched with tiny, even stitches — is the mark of quality craftsmanship.
-It is visible as a slightly raised edge with irregular (hand-made) stitch spacing.
-Machine-stitched hems are flat, perfectly even, and noticeably cheaper-looking.
-All Hermès scarves have hand-rolled hems; quality Amazon alternatives replicate this.
 If the listing specifically mentions “hand-rolled hem,” it is a genuine quality signal.

 Who Should Buy a Mulberry Silk Scarf?